marcindz88/transignal/README.md

 ## 🛠️ Installation and Setup

-Getting started with `@ngbros/transignal` is simple.
+Getting started with `Transignal` is simple.

 1.  **Install the package:**